Jackson County Jail (film)

-Jackson County Jail is a 1976 American crime film directed by Michael Miller, and starring Yvette Mimieux, Tommy Lee Jones and Robert Carradine.
+Jackson County Jail is a 1976 American crime drama film directed by Michael Miller, and starring Yvette Mimieux, Tommy Lee Jones and Robert Carradine.

 Plot

 Dinah Hunter is an advertising executive living in Los Angeles who quits her job after arguing with client Mr. Bigelow and comes home to find her boyfriend David in the swimming pool with another woman, Candy.
 Sick of his constant philandering, she calls her friend Allison and gets her old job back in New York City.
 Driving cross-country from Los Angeles, Dinah picks up a young man, named Bobby Ray, and his pregnant girlfriend Lola.
 That night, Bobby Ray and Lola rob Dinah and steal her car and purse.
 Dinah walks into an empty bar and asks Dan Oldum, the bartender, to use his phone to call the police to report the robbery, but the barman attempts to rape her, and after she defends herself, a policeman, named Deputy Burt, arrives and Oldum lies by telling him that Dinah attacked him.
 With no money or identification on her, the policeman believes Oldum and arrests Dinah and takes her to the Jackson County jail.

 The next day, Dinah is in a jail cell next to Coley Blake, a drifter whom she witnessed getting arrested earlier after a car accident.
 Sheriff Dempsey explains to Dinah that until he can get through to Los Angeles or New York to verify her identity, she has to stay in jail.
 He then tells Blake that he is to be extradited to Texas for a murder charge.
 That evening, the night jailer, Deputy Hobie, assaults Dinah in her cell and rapes her.
 After he finishes, she grabs a wooden stool and beats him to death.
 Blake reaches through the bars and takes his keys, opens both cells, and drags Dinah outside to steal Hobie's pickup truck.
 Sheriff Dempsey witnesses them escaping and gives chase only to run head-on into another car driven by a drunk driver resulting in the deaths of both the sheriff and the other driver.

 Blake takes Dinah to a run-down barn out in the hills to hide out where he meets up with some friends who let Dinah clean up and give her a change of clothes.
 As Blake and Dinah are leaving, Officer Jessie and Officer Blake, two officers from the Bakersfield police, show up and tell everybody to surrender.
 Blake's friends pull out machine guns and hold off the police while Blake and Dinah escape in the pickup truck.